moosetechnology/MooseCI/README.md

 - [x] load a project (either from command line or in a configuration file)
 - [ ] accept projects inany programming language that Moose can handle (C, Java, Pharo, Python, Typescript,...)
 - [ ] run a list of analyses (either "standard" ones, or some specified in a configuration file)
+- [x] output the results as JSON and console text
-- [ ] output the results in an appropriate format (specified on command line or configuration file: text, JSON, XML, CSV,...)
+- [ ] output the results in other formats (XML, CSV, HTML,...)

 Some metrics and analyses that are envisionned:
 - [x] size (LOC, \# of classes,...)